jstolarek/dc-card-maker-script/README.md

   * `source_dir` is a directory that contains ZIP archives specified in `game_list.txt` above.
-The script was designed with TOSEC archives in mind, but it should work with any archive that contains a GDI disc image, provided the files are **not placed in a subdirectory inside the archive**.
-The exact name of `*.gdi` file is unimportant - the script takes care to rename it appropriately.
+The script was designed with TOSEC archives in mind, but it should work with any archive that contains a GDI or CDI disc image, provided the files are **not placed in a subdirectory inside the archive**.
+    The exact name of `*.gdi`/`*cdi` file is unimportant - the script takes care to rename it appropriately.

   * `target_dir` is the destination directory where the script will place the extracted games and the generated GDMenu image.
 This directory should be